Seangottarun/FluidStride-Website/_pages/faq.md

     FluidStride is currently in development and we are conducting market research to see what features users want in our first version!
 Here is a brief outline of our schedule.
-    1. Closed beta - Jan 2021
+    1. Closed beta - Summer 2021
-      - Only available to people who sign up before Dec 31, 2020
+      - Only available to people who sign up before May 31, 2020
-    2. Official Android release - Feb 2021
+    2. Official Android release - Fall 2021
     3. iOS release - TBD

     [/expand]